Anoncheg1/emacs-org-links/README.md

 LLMs and fuzzy search will be more effective with additional information, if you want link that point to block of code you will need a range of line numbers

 This is the solution to some Org links problems:
-- links sotred without number
+- links stored without number
 - targets in Org mode: stored same as a lines
 - opening links with fuzzy search will match any first line with fuzzy substrings, not full line match, (org-link-search-must-match-exact-headline = nil required).
+- fuzzy always match full line exactly (we search for first lines that begins with link)

 ## How?
 ### Installation - from MELPA